EliasObeid9-02/library_system/README.md

-# Card Games
+# Library System
-Web application to play card games such as Trix and Kemps with your friends.
-Built using Django and PixiJS.
+Library web application built using Django, DRF and VueJS.

+The system allows staff to add new books and users to borrow books, search for books, filter by genre, look at book reviews and more.